Marjorie Pieper

-Born in Clinton, Michigan, Marjorie Pieper saw action with seven different teams during her seven years in the league.
+Born in Clinton, Michigan, Marjorie Pieper saw action with seven different teams during her eight years in the league.
 She was used as an infield/outfield utility, playing mainly at shortstop, third base and right field, and eventually served as a spot starting pitcher.
 She also was a consistent hitter and showed good speed on the bases and in the field.

 Pieper moved around for a while, as the AAGPBL shifted players as needed to help teams stay afloat.
 She never achieved a playoff berth, setting an all-time record for the most years in the league without playing in the postseason.

 While growing up in Clinton, Pieper played basketball, softball and tennis.
 She graduated in physical education at University of Michigan and also worked in a local bookstore.
 In addition, she was a member of two Michigan State softball champion teams in 1944 and 1945 before playing in the AAGPBL.

 Pieper entered the league in 1946 with the Fort Wayne Daisies, playing one and a half years for them before joining the Kenosha Comets (1947–1948) and the Chicago Colleens (1948).
 She played exclusively at shortstop in Fort Wayne and Kenosha, hitting a .173 batting average in her rookie season.
 She notably improved in 1947, batting .225 in a career-high 109 games, while collecting 119 total bases and a .322 of slugging.
-She also tied for fourth in doubles (11) and belted five home runs, being surpassed only by Kenosha's teammate Audrey Wagner (7) and Rockford Peaches' Dorothy Kamenshek (6).
+She also tied for fourth in doubles (11) and belted five home runs, being surpassed only by her Kenosha teammate Audrey Wagner (7) and the Rockford Peaches' Dorothy Kamenshek (6).